Fnjo/portfolio_react/README.md

 $yarn start
 ```
 <br />
-This is a complete refactor of my old portfolio in React, the old one was written in basic html and css.
+This is a complete refactor of my old portfolio in React, the old one was written in vanilla html, css and javascript.
 With this refactor also comes a small update in styling.

 It is now a lot easier to update my portfolio because everything is now split up in components.
 Splitting everything up in its own components makes it easier to read and understand the code.